Your Right to a Decent Place to Live

 Note:

-While most problems that tenants face are covered in the state Sanitary Code, there are a number of other state codes in Massachusetts that affect residential property.
-These codes are more complex and detailed than the state Sanitary Code, and in many cases cover the same material.
+While most problems that tenants face are covered in the state Sanitary Code, there are a number of other state codes in Massachusetts that affect residential property, including codes on building, fire safety, electricity, and plumbing.3 These codes are more complex and detailed than the state Sanitary Code, and in many cases cover the same material.

-Cities and towns have the right to pass local health ordinances that are stricter than the state Sanitary Code.
-For example, in some cities and towns, local health ordinances require landlords to obtain a certificate of occupancy from a local Board of Health before renting.
-The reason for this requirement is to make sure that rental housing is safe.
-If a city or town requires a certificate of occupancy and a landlord has not obtained one, the landlord is in violation of both the local health ordinance and the state Sanitary Code.
-If a landlord rents an apartment without getting a certificate of occupancy where it is required, she may be prohibited by a court from collecting rent that a tenant withholds for conditions that violate the state Sanitary Code.
+Cities and towns have the right to pass local health ordinances that are stricter than the state Sanitary Code.4 For example, in some cities and towns, local health ordinances require landlords to obtain a certificate of occupancy or certificate of habitability from a local Board of Health before renting.5 The reason for this requirement is to make sure that rental housing is safe.
+If a city or town requires such a certificate and a landlord has not obtained one, the landlord is in violation of both the local health ordinance and the state Sanitary Code.
+If a landlord rents an apartment without getting a certificate where it is required, they may be prohibited by a court from collecting rent that a tenant withholds for conditions that violate the state Sanitary Code.6

 Local health ordinances apply to tenants with leases and tenants without leases.

 The warranty of habitability applies whether you have a written lease or not.
-It is a right your landlord cannot ignore or take away from you.
-For example, it is illegal for a landlord to put a clause in your lease that denies you a warranty of habitability or that states that you are responsible for making all repairs.
-Also, a landlord cannot claim that she lowered the rent you were charged because of the bad conditions.
+It is a right your landlord cannot ignore or take away from you.8 For example, it is illegal for a landlord to put a clause in your lease that denies you a warranty of habitability or that states that you are responsible for making all repairs.9 Also, a landlord cannot claim that they lowered the rent you were charged because of the bad conditions.10

 Note